-The Court of Appeal in HADEJIA VS. LADAN & ORS 2018 LPELR 45638 held interalia that.
-"It is settled law that a license is prima tacic a right personal only to the licensee and it does not give any estate in land or proprietary interest", per Abiru JCA @ Pp. 65pe.
-Paragraphs.
+The Court of Appeal in HADEJIA VS. LADAN & ORS 2018 LPELR 45638 held interalia that, "It is settled law that a license is prima facie a right personal only to the licensee and it does not give any estate in land or proprietary interest", per Abira JCA @ Pp. 65-66, Paragraphs.
 D-C.

 Therefore, a Licensee cannot pass title to anyone under whatever guise.
 The reason why the Defendant denied Exhibit 3 is now clear and it strengthens the position that he had no right or power to grant Leasehold over a property where he was only a monthly Licensee.
-This is proof of mala fide and a criminal intention to obtain money under false pretence: This is proof of the victim notwithstanding.
-Once all the essential ingredients of an the ignorance of the victim notwithstanding.
-Once all the essential ingredients of an offence charged have been proved or established by the Prosecution, as in this instance, offence charged have been proved or established by the Prosecution, as in this instance.
-The charge is proved beyond reasonable doubt.
+This is proof of mala fide and a criminal intention to obtain money under false pretence; the ignorance of the victim notwithstanding.
+Once all the essential ingredients of an offence charged have been proved or established by the Prosecution, as in this instance, the charge is proved beyond reasonable doubt.
 See OSENI VS. STATE 2012 2 S. C. PT.11 51.

-The Defendant is therefore hereby found guilty of obtaining money by take pretence and is hereby convicted accordingly.
+The Defendant is therefore hereby found guilty of obtaining money by false pretence and is hereby convicted accordingly.

-Section (U(a) of the Advance Fee Fraud and Other Fraud Related Offences Act.
-2006, provides that, "any person who by any take prefence, and with intent to defraud obtains from any other person in Nigeria or in any other country for himself or any other person, commits an offence under this Act".
+Section I (1)(a) of the Advance Fee Fraud and Other Fraud Related Offences Act, 2006, provides that, "any person who by any false pretence, and with intent to defraud obtains from any other person in Nigeria or in any other country for himself or any other person, commits an offence under this Act".